Clair-AI/UnMuted/README.md

 ```
 ## Customize

 You can also train your model to create an application.
 First, use recorder.py to record your own signs.
 Each sign needs to be recorded 20 times.
 After recording a few signs use the train.py file to train the signs into a model.
 Before running train.py ensure you configure the model by changing the LSTM layers and LSTM units.
 Once the training reaches an accuracy of over 95% your model is ready.
 Then use the same configuration for the model in product.py as used in train.py and run the program to use your model.
+While running train.py take a look at Categorical_Accuracy to see how accurate the model is while training.

 ## Message From Developers